mahmoudparsian/big-data-mapreduce-course/README.md

 Description
 ===========

-The main focus of this class is to teach
+The main focus of this class is to cover the following concepts:
 * Concepts of Big Data
 * Distributed computing
 * MapReduce paradigm
 * Scale-out architectures (using Hadoop and Spark)
+* Spark DAG
 * Use Spark, Py-Spark, Hadoop, and Java to teach MapReduce and distributed computing

 ---------------------------